 Extra day in Amman - pre-tour

 Single room supplement (JOSGAE18)

-After breakfast, we'll make our way to Jordan's famous 'desert castles' of Qasr al-Kharrana, Qal'at al-Azraq and Qseirr Amra.
-These imposing structures can be found on the old trade routes built during the Umayyad era and remnants of this period can still be seen today in the form of frescoes, bath houses and wells.
+After breakfast, we officially start our Egypt and Jordan tour and make our way to Jordan's famous 'desert castles' of Qasr al-Kharrana, Qal' at al-Azraq and Quseir Amra.
+These imposing structures can be found on the old trade routes built during the Umayyad era and remnants of this period can still be seen today in the form of frescoes, bathhouses and wells.

 We'll head back to Amman for lunch at a local restaurant, enjoying falafel and hummus, before we enjoy a walking tour of Jordan's capital city.
 We'll visit some of its top tourist attractions such as the Amphitheatre, the Folklore Museum as well as the Citadel.
 We'll also browse through its busy markets - giving you a chance to taste Knafeh - a tasty sweet treat - all the while being taught some basic Arabic terms to use throughout the rest of our tour through Jordan.

 If there's time left, we may visit a few traditional handcraft and art galleries, before we return to our hotel in Amman.